 Applying DoD policy to Environmental Safety and Health (ESH) and complying with Federal laws are important aspects of managing programs.
-It’s important to start this at the beginning of any program, to reduce the risk of liability, lower cost and save time.
+It’s important to start this at the beginning of any program, to reduce the risk of liability, lower cost, and save time.
 Techniques used by Program Managers (PM) and Manufacturing Personnel to comply with ESH policies are included in:

-The Use of MIL-STD-882E and NAS-411 are discretionary; however, these documents provide a foundation for which requirements and evaluation factors that can be tailored to meet the ESH needs of a program.
+The Use of MIL-STD-882E and NAS-411 are discretionary; however, these documents provide a foundation for which requirements and evaluation factors can be tailored to meet the ESH needs of a program.

 MIL-STD-882E “Standard Practice for System Safety”